More Useful Stuff

 Core issues – Once a week the Sevens guys do a thorough core session.
 Why?
 “Core work helps to reduce injuries by improving the stability of all the important joints and by increasing your proprioception skills – it’s all based on prehab,” says Temple- Jones.

 Cold comfort – “Ice baths and contrast baths (hot and cold) are excellent for training and game recovery,” says Everson.
 “If you don’t have ice baths, you can use swimming pools in winter.”
 Even if you’re stiff from weight training, a cold bath can help your muscles to recover before your next session.

 Keep it functional – “Our weight training is all about functionality: Olympic lifting, plyometrics, general strength training and some unconventional techniques, like power ropes and wrestling,” says Temple-Jones.
 “We try do lots of compound movements and drop sets that mimic the same movements the guys are doing on the field.”
 The lesson: examine your chosen sport or activity, and decide on training moves that mimic your sport’s movements.
 “We also need to make these players as effective as possible for their body weight in a one-on-one situation – it’s not like a 15-man ruck.
 Here, in many of the cases, the work is done by one player.”
 These players may not be the biggest on the field, but they have very good power to weight ratio.
-You can improve your own ratio by using the Sevens gym workout poster that comes with this issue.

 Keep it tight – “Even though there is not much research on compression, we still encourage it for all the players.
 Even if the benefit is a placebo, we still want the benefit,” says Temple-Jones.
 You heard the man, invest in a few quality compression garments.